-Hospital marketing teams learned a lot over the past two years thanks to COVID-19.
+Since COVID-19 first popped on the radar, hospital marketing teams learned a lot.
 Professionals quickly learned how to adapt and roll with the new “norm”—including the need to build more patient-centric digital experiences.

 In a 2021 Patient Pop survey, researchers found that 51% of patients prefer a digital connections for five fundamental interactions: scheduling an appointment, filling out forms, asking providers questions, paying bills, and accessing their personal health information records.

-So what other hospital marketing trends does 2022 have in store?
+So what other hospital marketing trends are in store?
 Let’s find out.

 Hospitals and healthcare providers learned a lot about “going digital” with more services than before.
 Telehealth services grew exponentially due to the peaks of COVID-19 in 2020 and 2021.